agiledev-students-fall2022/git-workflow-practice-bls1999/README.md

 This was really interesting to read!
 I am also a bit skeptical about this change, as I believe it looks more like a sumsung product more than anything now, I am more open to this new Dynamic Island space.
 While I am not planning on getting the Iphone 14, learning about how their developments and features have improved over time is something I regularly do.

 *Shay's feedback:* I agree, I'm actually a big fan of *Dynamic Island*!
 From a design perspective, I think the shape, color, and position of it is in a predictable enough place where it won't catch the user too off guard but also does something so new and dynamic that it feels fresh.

+## Abigail's Comment
+Oh wow!
+After reading the article, I'm starting to consider switing from Android to Apple.
+The new up and coming changes I have been hearing about Apple products have been really enticing!
+The *Dynamic Island* sounds user friendly and much better than the current notification system on my Android phone to be honest.
+The adaptability, specifically the transition between notifs, is very appealing!